-Issue Issue 20: Impact of new development upon the transport network Rep Name / Summary of Representation ID Organisation Michael Long Metro support the City Centre Transport Study to determine the implications of the AAP proposals.
-All required infrastructure needs Metro to be delivered in line with the related development.
+Issue 20: Impact of new development upon the transport network Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required Michael Long Metro support the City Centre Transport Study to determine the implications of the AAP The Council welcomes the Metro's No action taken. proposals.
+All required infrastructure needs to be delivered in line with the related Metro development.
+Council will continue to work closely with Metro on the production of the AAP.
 A number of transport schemes have recently been tested for the West Yorkshire Transport Fund using the Urban Dynamic Mode (UDM) developed by SDG consultants.
 Metro are in the process of taking the model in house so we would encourage that the council uses the UDM model with Metro to test different land use options and transport schemes.